If you need a website for a charity the fastest and cheapest approach is to use one of the great free charity website builders.

 Using a modern website platform to provide a starting template is a great solution for small organisations like charities and nonprofits.
 There are several systems to choose from and they are all reliable, secure and cheap.
 In this post, we focus on the top website builders.
 By this, we mean modern 'Software as a Service' platforms that allow you to do the setup yourself without the assistance of a developer.

-Note that while the examples in this post are all free to set up, they all have small ongoing costs.
+Note that while the examples in this post are all free to set up, they generally have small ongoing costs.
 If you want something secure and robust you have to expect to pay some kind of ongoing cost.

 The top charity website builders compared